 SECTION XI: ABSENCE OF MEMBERS

 Attendance at meetings of the Planning Commission is expected of all Planning Commissioners.
-Upon request of a member, or of the Secretary on behalf of the member, the Chair may excuse the absence from any meeting.
+Upon request of a member, or of the Secretary, on behalf of the member, the Chair may excuse the absence from any meeting.
 While no motion to excuse such absence is needed, the Chair is required to announce all absences for the record.

 Unexcused absences will occur if prior to a meeting a Planning Commissioner fails to notify the Chair, or the Secretary, of the Planning Commissioner’s anticipated absence at the meeting.
 In the event of an emergency that prevents a Planning Commissioner’s prior notification of an absence, the Chair may excuse the absence upon notice from the Planning Commissioner at or prior to the next meeting he/she attends.

-Once a Planning Commissioner member incurs three, consecutive unexcused absences, the Planning Commission shall consider submitting a recommendation to the Board of County Commissioners for the removal of the Planning Commissioner member at the next regular or special meeting (RCW36.70.110).
+Once a Planning Commissioner member incurs three consecutive unexcused absences, the Planning Commission shall consider submitting a recommendation to the Board of County Commissioners for the removal of the Planning Commissioner member at the next regular or special meeting (RCW36.70.110).

 SECTION XII: CODE OF CONDUCT